Chrinkus/nums/README.md

-# calculator
+# nums
-A calculator written in C using GTK4
+A calculator written in C using GTK4.